 As if my leggings brain freeze hadn’t been enough up til then, I then got another bad idea: If regular cotton jersey isn’t stretchy enough, jersey with 5% lycra or spandex content, which is stretchy enough to use as cuffs and waistbands on items such as pajamas and underwear (for girls and for boys), will be stretchy enough for leggings!
 It was still hot out when I did these experiments and I wanted some short leggings going down to just above or just below my knees.
 So I went through my t-shirt stash to find some with 5% lycra.

 I figured out on my pattern where the leggings should go down to, drew a line and then lined up that line with the bottom of the t-shirt, so that I could use the shirt’s original hem instead of having to hem the leggings on my own, which would also waste precious fabric, of which there was not much.

 Once I had the legging pieces cut out, I had the intelligence, given my previous leggings fail, to check the stretchiness before sewing.
 I wrapped one piece around my thigh.
-Or rather, I attempted to because – surprise, surprise – the 5% lycra content was nowhere near enough to stretch around my thighs.
+Or rather, I attempted to because – surprise, surprise – while the 5% lycra content would have been in theory enough to stretch around my thighs, the used fabric was no longer actually stretchy enough to do so.
+Ugh.
 So I just gave up for the day and decided to spend the rest of the afternoon watching a movie with my kids.

 So, the moral of the story?
 You need very stretchy fabric to sew leggings!
-Do not attempt to use jersey to make them unless they have a massive lycra or spandex content and are very stretchy!
+Do not attempt to use jersey to make them unless they have at least 5% lycra or spandex content and have 4-way stretch!